Reididsorg/lemonologueduvosgien/README.md

    - Mac / MAMP : Duplicate "config/devMac.php.dist" and rename it "devMac.php"
    Fill it with your database credentials

+4. Fill your mail credentials :

+   - Duplicate "config/devMail.php.dist" and rename it "devMail.php"

+5. Fill your recaptcha credentials :

+   - Duplicate "config/devRecaptcha.php.dist" and rename it "devRacaptcha.php" (Fill with server credential)
+   - Open templates/front/getContact.html.twig and fill with front credential at the bottom (2 lines)
+   - Open templates/front/register.html.twig and fill with front credential at the bottom (2 lines)

-4. Install dependencies with composer :
+6. Install dependencies with composer :

    - Twig
    - Swiftmailer

-5. Open in your browser by pointing into the folder "public/"
+7. Open in your browser by pointing into the folder "public/"

-6. First time access for Superadmin (Highly recommended to change it)  :
+8. First time access for Superadmin (Highly recommended to change it)  :
       - pseudo : admin
       - pwd : admin